Definitions

 History

-• Acute cystitis: dysuria, frequency, urgency, suprapubic discomfort, hematuria, cloudy or foul smelling urine
+• Acute cystitis: dysuria, frequency, urgency, suprapubic discomfort, hematuria

 • Spinal cord injury patients can sometimes still tell if they have an UTI (malaise, etc.)